-Validation experiments confirm the link between growth, oxidative stress and rhamnolipid production.
+Experiments support the link between growth, oxidative stress and rhamnolipid production.
 We further validated the link between oxidative stress and rhamnolipid production by two additional experiments.
 In the first experiment, we monitored growth and rhamnolipid production of all our clinical isolates when they grew in the same minimal medium but with succinate as the sole carbon source (Supplementary Fig. S9).
-Since succinate enters the carbon metabolism directly through the TCA cycle, we expected that some rhamnolipids producers become non-producers due to stronger TCA cycle-mediated ROS generation which negatively regulates rhamnolipid production.
-Indeed, all the strains that produce rhamnolipids in glycerol became non-producers in succinate.
+Since succinate enters the carbon metabolism directly through the TCA cycle, we expected that rhamnolipids might not produce rhamnolipids due to stronger TCA cycle-mediated ROS generation which negatively regulates rhamnolipid production.
+Indeed, even the strains that produce rhamnolipids in glycerol did not produce rhamnolipids in succinate.
 We similarly extracted 7 phase-dependent growth curve features of our strains grown in succinate (Supplementary File 2), showing that they had faster exponential phase (phase I) growth rate, shorter delay before exponential phase commences, and lower maximum cell density compared to their growth in glycerol (Supplementary Fig. S10).
-More interestingly, the duration of phase II for these strains is much shorter in succinate than in glycerol (Supplementary Fig. S10), suggesting stronger stress response that shuts down growth and forces quick entry into stationary phase for cell maintenance.
+More interestingly, the duration of phase II for these strains was much shorter in succinate than in glycerol (Supplementary Fig. S10), suggesting a stronger stress response that would shut down growth and force quick entry into stationary phase for cell maintenance.

 In the second experiment, we monitored hydrogen peroxide (H2O2) level in the glycerol minimal medium during the growth of our isolates (Fig. 6).
 H2O2 is a representative ROS that can diffuse freely between cell and the environment.
 H2O2 was detected in the absence of cells, indicating that it can be produced by oxidization of the culture medium.
-The presence of cells from rhamnolipid producers (red and green lines) degraded H2O2 and reduced its environmental level; however, the non-producers (blue lines) polluted the environment with even more H2O2 than the amount they were able to degrade (Fig. 6A).
-Not surprisingly, the worst H2O2 degrader M1608 lacked katE and gor, both of which are important for H2O2 degradation.
+All rhamnolipid producers tested (red and green lines) could degrade H2O2 and reduce its environmental level; the non-producers (blue lines) polluted the environment with even more H2O2 than the amount they were able to degrade (Fig. 6A).
+Unsurprisingly, the worst H2O2 degrader M1608 lacked katE and gor, both of which are important for H2O2 degradation.
 To factor out the possibility that the non-producers degraded less H2O2 due to lower cell density, we calculated the H2O2 removal rate per cell and observed similar net release of H2O2 by non-producers in the lag phase (Fig. 6B).
 However, they become as capable of degrading H2O2 as the producers in the exponential phase, suggesting their antioxidant systems have slower adaptive responses to the new culture medium and the immediate oxidative shock caused by oxidizing the medium components.

+Discussion

-Fig. 7 summarizes our major finding and further proposes a molecular mechanism that explains why some clinical isolates produce rhamnolipids and swarm while the others do not.
-The rhamnolipid producers typically grow fast and maintain redox homeostasis due to their greater abilities to degrade ROS.
-By contrast, the non-producers grow slowly with reduced TCA cycle activity and increased oxidative stress.
-Since H2O2 exposure significantly decreased expression of the key quorum-sensing genes (LasI, LasR, RhlI, RhlR, PqsA and PqsR) (Mohamed et al, 2020), we hypothesized that, for the non-producers with intact quorum-sensing genes, their expressions were inhibited in response to oxidative stress, which consequently abolishes rhamnolipid production and swarming.
+Taken together, our data leads to a molecular mechanism that explains why some clinical isolates produce rhamnolipids and swarm while the others do not (Fig. 7): The rhamnolipid producers typically grow fast and maintain redox homeostasis due to their greater abilities to degrade ROS; by contrast, the non-producers grow slowly with reduced TCA cycle activity and increased oxidative stress.
+Since H2O2 exposure significantly decreased expression of the key quorum-sensing genes (LasI, LasR, RhlI, RhlR, PqsA and PqsR) (Mohamed et al, 2020), we hypothesized that, for the non-producers with intact quorum-sensing genes, their expressions might be inhibited in response to oxidative stress, which consequently abolishes rhamnolipid production and swarming.
 Considering quorum sensing regulates hundreds of P. aeruginosa genes (Lequette et al, 2006), shutting down quorum-sensing control might be a mechanism to save energy and divert precious resources to cell maintenance and oxidative stress responses.
 It was reported that Lon protease can repress both LasR/LasI and RhlR/RhlI quorum sensing systems (Takaya et al, 2008); we suspect that the negative regulation of rhamnolipid production by oxidative stress is mediated by the Lon protease, which is upregulated by oxidative stress and inhibits quorum-sensing responses.